i2bc/ORFmine/docs/Run_orfold.md

 </table>
 </p>
 </div>

-For calculating the foldability potentail of one given fasta file with all the three methods, type:
+### Basic run
+The following instructions estimates the fold potential, and the disorder and aggregation propensities of all amino acid sequences contained in the input fASTA file:

 ```{python}
 orfold -fna sequences.fasta -options HIT